Land Before Time - Voyage through time

 The giant boat hung in the water, its propellers dormant.
 It was almost silent now.
 The towed array used for sending and receiving low-frequency radio signals was withdrawn, ending the last signal.

-"Is he still following us?"
+"Sonar, is he still following us?"

 "Contact is four miles off our starboard.
 He's headed directly for us."